The history of tobacco excise arrangements in Australia since 1901

 To maintain the real price of cigarettes, federal excise increased every six months in line with the Consumer Price Index (CPI).
 The Australian Government instituted a series of increases in the real excise level on tobacco products from 1993 to 1995.

-On 5 August 1997 the High Court of Australia handed down its decision in the case of Ngo Ngo Ha vs the State of New South Wales.
-The court found the states and territories did not have the power to levy tobacco franchise fees, as they constituted an excise in contravention of section 90 of the Constitution.
+On 5 August 1997, the High Court of Australia handed down its decision in the case of Ngo Ngo Ha v the State of New South Wales.
+The Court found the states and territories did not have the power to levy tobacco franchise fees, as they constituted an excise in contravention of section 90 of the Constitution.

-In 1997-98 Commonwealth excise collections on behalf of the states and territories were approximately $2.4 billion and approximately $3 billion in 1998-99.
+In 1997-98 Commonwealth excise collections on behalf of the states and territories were approximately $2.4 billion, which grew to approximately $3 billion in 1998-99.

 The single rate 'per stick' excise applies to all cigarettes with a tobacco content up to and including 0.8 grams per cigarette.
 An excise per kilogram of tobacco applies to all other tobacco products, including cigarettes heavier than 0.8 grams of tobacco per cigarette, loose tobacco and cigars.

-Following a recommendation by the National Preventative Health Taskforce, from midnight on 29 April 2010, the government increased the excise and excise-equivalent customs duty rate applying to tobacco products by 25%.
+Following a recommendation by the National Preventative Health Taskforce, from midnight on 29 April 2010, the Australian Government increased the excise and excise-equivalent customs duty rate applying to tobacco products by 25%.
 The excise on cigarettes was increased from $0.2622 to $0.32775 per stick and the excise on loose leaf tobacco was increased from $327.77 to $409.71 per kilogram.
-This additional revenue will, along with existing tobacco excise revenues, be invested in improving health and hospitals.